FAQs about the Program

 Where will the profits from this program go?

 The tuition fees do not cover complete program costs, consequently, there will be no profit.
 This is due to the seminar nature of the course and the limited enrollment, which is most beneficial for the participants, the extensive planning and organizing required in its preparation, and the participation of world-class instructors.
 The deficit will be subsidized by a number of donors, who are deeply committed to making this program accessible to you.

-The Zoryan Institute is a registered non-profit institution in the United States and Canada.
+The Zoryan Institute is a registered non-profit institution in the United States, Canada, and Armenia.

 What opportunities for scholarships may be available?